-The Other Innovation Of This $475,000 Cancer Drug: You Only Pay If You Get Better

-Novartis defends the eye-popping price of its pioneering gene therapy with arguments about its $1 billion expenditure—and novel “value-based” pricing.
+This Pioneering $475,000 Cancer Drug Comes With A Money-Back Guarantee

-After the FDA approved Kymriah—a futuristic gene therapy meant to treat children and young adults with relapsed acute lymphoblastic leukemia—Novartis announced a staggering price of $475,000.
+After the Food and Drug Administration approved Kymriah—a futuristic gene therapy meant to treat children and young adults with relapsed acute lymphoblastic leukemia—Novartis announced an unusually high price: $475,000.
 That cost is actually below Wall Street analyst expectations, which reached as high as $750,000 for a dose, and is considerably cheaper than the $700,000-ish price tag that U.K. regulators said would be fair considering the potential benefits of the drug.

-But amid persistent allegations that drug company executives are lining their pockets, and legislative calls for more pricing transparency, the company defended the cost by announcing a new approach to drug pricing: If the drug doesn’t work after the first month, patients pay nothing.
+But amid persistent allegations that drug company executives are lining their pockets, and legislative calls for more pricing transparency, the Switzerland-based company defended the cost by announcing a relatively new approach to pricing: If the drug doesn’t work after the first month, patients pay nothing.

-Kymriah is the first FDA-approved gene therapy.
-With each dose custom-tailored to “reprogram” an individual patient’s genes, it has shown remarkable promise for treating this and potentially other types of cancers.
+Kymriah’s the first FDA-approved gene therapy, with each dose custom-tailored to “reprogram” an individual patient’s genes, and it’s shown remarkable results in treating this and potentially other types of cancers.
 (Its scientific name is CAR-T, for chimeric antigen receptor T-cell, the genetically altered white blood cells.)
 At an FDA meeting in July, oncologist Dr. Tim Cripe said he thought the drug was “the most exciting thing I’ve seen in my lifetime.”

-Still, the $475,000 price tag is “excessive,” says one patients’ rights group, Patients For Affordable Drugs.
+Still, the $475,000 price tag is “excessive,” says one patients’ rights group, Patients for Affordable Drugs.
 And the sticker price doesn’t include the price of hospitalization, drugs needed to tamp down Kymriah’s side effects, or the costs of travel to get Kymriah: Patients will need to travel to one of just 32 sites around the country, where doctors will harvest patients’ white blood cells and ship them off to a Novartis facility in New Jersey.
 There, they can be edited and mailed back.
 The entire process takes about 22 days.

 In its pricing decision, Novartis said it considered, among other things, the price of the current leukemia treatment, bone-marrow transplants, which can cost up to $800,000.
 And on a conference call on Wednesday, Bruno Strigini, Novartis’s head of oncology, pointed to its new pricing idea: basically, a “money-back guarantee” for life-or-death gene therapy.